kagizaraya/chidori_build_guide/README_en.md

 ## Attach the key switches to the top plate
+__The shape of the top plate has been changed since 2022/06 to standardize parts with the expansion kit.
+Please confirm the shape with the image in the parts list.__

 1. Attach the key switches to the top plate.

 ![switch insert to plate](images/IMG_4337.jpg)